-- 62. In general, all roads are proposed to be widened to two lanes (7 meters of carriageway width).
+- 62. In general, all roads are proposed to be widened to two lanes (at least seven meters of carriageway width).
 Some of them with higher potential for future traffic will be designed with paved shoulders of 1.5m while others are designed with gravel/earthen shoulders.
-The total width of the carriageway plus the shoulders on either side is maintained at 12m as per the Indian standards.
+The total width of the carriageway plus the shoulders on either side is maintained at 12 m as per the Indian standards.
 In built up areas as requested by the local inhabitants, the land acquisition and adverse impact to the roadside inhabitants will be kept to a minimum.
-The designs in such locations cater for a 10m wide road with 1.5m of raised footpaths and drains underneath.
-Free service lanes of minimum 1.5m after the footpaths are provided for the local traffic and for underground utilities and services. - 63.
+The designs in such locations will be 10 m wide road including 1.5 m of raised footpaths and drains underneath. - 63.
 The existing horizontal have been modified at critical spots to avoid sharp curves and/or accident black spots.
 Vertical and horizontal alignment designs cater at most of the places to serve the standards fit for good state highways i.e. a speed of 80 km per hour.
 Cross drainage structures have been widened to cater to the increased width of approach roads.
 Other aspects like lane marking, road signs, junction improvements with important major roads, providing road side appurtenances/amenities for trucks and buses and pedestrian amenities in built-up areas have all been incorporated in the designs to cater to public needs.
 Bypass options wherever the roads pass through heavily built up towns have been considered in consultation with OWD and the local public.
 Eight bypasses/realignments around congested towns have been considered to ensure smooth flow of traffic.
 The project also considers the need for wildlife movement at critical places and provides for animal crossings and underpasses. - 64.
 Specification and design standards adopted for the upgrading component of the project are consistent with the specifications for state highways as per Indian standards and cater for traffic flow over the next 20 years.
-Due to the very poor condition of pavement surface observed on certain stretches, the existing pavement has been scarified and a new pavement built along with the widening portions to prevent reflective cracking and differential settlements.
-Raising the roads wherever necessary due to high water table levels have been done.
-Bridges and other important cross drainage structure designs for rehabilitation or reconstruction have been based on rational testing procedures estimating residual life through the latest techniques.
+Due to the very poor condition of pavement surface observed on certain stretches, the existing pavement will be re-constructed and a new pavement built along with the widening portions to prevent reflective cracking and differential settlements.
+The design raises the roads wherever necessary to allow for high water table levels.
+Bridges and other important cross drainage structure designs for rehabilitation or reconstruction have been based on rational testing procedures to estimate residual life through the latest techniques.
 The designs of new structures have been based on hydrological studies, geotechnical investigations and standard structural design methods consistent with the Indian codes and specifications.